• Eilean Donan Castle, Isle of Skye, Scotland

 ▲▲ Glasgow Scotland's fun and funky biggest city — gritty but gentrifying, and packed with gregarious locals, edgy culture, and a treasure trove of Art Nouveau architecture.

-▲▲ St. Andrews Beach town that hosts Scotland's top university and the world's most famous golf course, plus interesting industrial museums in nearby Dundee and charming coastal scenery in the East Neuk.
+▲▲ St. Andrews Medieval seaside town that hosts Scotland's top university and the world's most famous golf course, plus nearby Dundee (fine museums) and charming coastal villages of the East Neuk.

-▲▲ Oban & Inner Hebrides Handy home-base town of Oban, with boat trips to the isles of Mull, Iona, and Staffa.
+▲▲ Oban & Inner Hebrides Handy home-base town of Oban, hosting great distillery tour and restaurants, that's connected by ferry to the isles of Mull, Iona, and Staffa.

 ▲▲ Inverness Regional capital with easy access to more Highlands sights, including Culloden Battlefield (Scotland's Alamo) and monster-spotting at the famous Loch Ness.

-▲ Stirling Site of one of Scotland's top castles (home of the Stuart kings) overlooking a historic plain, with great sights nearby — from giant horse heads and a Ferris wheel for boats at Falkirk to Highland scenery in the Trossachs.
+▲ Stirling Site of one of Scotland's top castles (home of the Stuart kings) overlooking a historic plain, with great sights nearby — from giant horse heads and a Ferris wheel for boats at Falkirk to Doune Castle and Highland scenery in the Trossachs.

-▲ Orkney Islands Fascinating island group off the north coast, with Scotland's best prehistoric sites, evocative Old Norse history, and WWI/WWII naval harbor.
+▲ Orkney Islands Island group off the north coast, with Scotland's best prehistoric sites and a naval harbor with a fascinating past.

 ▲ Fort William and the "Road to the Isles" Transit-hub town anchoring a meandering road through a particularly historic and rugged stretch of the western coast.

-▲ Eastern Scotland Area with a grab-bag of sights between Inverness and Edinburgh, including a look at early Iron Age crannog life on Loch Tay, the distilleries of Speyside, the royal Scottish retreat at Balmoral Castle, and cliff-capping Dunnottar Castle.
+▲ Eastern Scotland Area with a grab-bag of appealing sights between Inverness and Edinburgh, including an early Iron Age crannog site on Loch Tay, sheepdog shows, the distilleries of Speyside, the royal retreat at Balmoral Castle, and cliff-capping Dunnottar Castle.

-▲ Wester Ross and the North Coast Some of the Highlands' best get-away-from-it-all scenery.
+▲ Wester Ross and the North Coast Remote, less-touristed region with some of the Highlands' best get-away-from-it-all scenery.

 ▲ Pitlochry Whisky and hillwalking mecca.